Ely is a City in the county of Cambridgeshire.

 There are great places to visit near Ely including some great woodlands, nature reserves, bluebell woods, country parks, hiking areas, historic buildings, ancient sites, cities, villages, lakes, towns, gardens, shopping centres and airports.

-Ely's best nearby historic buildings can be found at Tadlow Granary, Wandlebury House, Ely Cathedral, Houghton Mill and Waterclose Meadows, Anglesey Abbey, and Lode Water Mill.
+Ely has some unmissable historic buildings nearby like Tadlow Granary, Wandlebury House, Ely Cathedral, Houghton Mill and Waterclose Meadows, Anglesey Abbey, and Lode Water Mill.

-Towns to visit near Ely include Huntingdon.
+Lakes to visit near Ely include Grafham Water.

 Ely History